grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Hemi left the headset behind on its peg, now relying entirely on the stopwatch and the unvarying speed and course of the _Gnat_ to know where he was in the water.
 He gingerly moved toward the stern, stepping over and around the detritus Shakes felt was perfectly reasonable to cast about in his only living space.

 He picked up one of the explosive devices.
 It was heavy enough that even Hemi struggled a little to lift it.
-In addition to the sheer weight of the two warheads strapped together, he had to manage the awkward bumpers and lines that tangled themselves repeatedly around the myriad protrusions that all submarines have into their interior spaces.
+In addition to the sheer weight of the two warheads strapped together, he had to manage the awkward fenders and lines that tangled themselves repeatedly around the myriad protrusions that all submarines have into their interior spaces.

 The escape trunk was located behind the engine and motor, so it took some effort on Hemi's part to pass one of the heavy devices through the narrow space and push it back until it was underneath the cylinder of the escape trunk that hung down from above.
 The escape trunk had a heavy hand-screw sealed hatch on the bottom of the cylinder.
 Hemi opened the hatch and hefted the device up into the narrow interior space.

 His intention was to get the device to sit on a narrow ledge that circled the hatch inside of the hatch.
 The ledge was intended to be a foothold for the person who wanted to escape to stand on while sealing the hatch from the inside.
 It was difficult to get the heavy warhead package to balance on it, but he did manage eventually to arrange it so it no longer tried to tilt back into the empty space over the hatch.
-Then he piled the excess line on top of the warhead package and stuffed the bumpers in.
-The bumpers were even more of a challenge to position so they would stay up in the escape trunk, but at least they hardly weighed anything and had no chance of exploding if dropped.
-He finally got the bumpers to stay in the trunk by propping them on the ledge and leaning the two bumpers against each other.
+Then he piled the excess line on top of the warhead package and stuffed the fenders in.
+The fenders were even more of a challenge to position so they would stay up in the escape trunk, but at least they hardly weighed anything and had no chance of exploding if dropped.
+He finally got the fenders to stay in the trunk by propping them on the ledge and leaning the two fenders against each other.

 Finally, Hemi reached back up into the escape trunk and wound the mechanical timers that would close the circuit to arm the warheads when the timer reached zero.
 He set them to a frighteningly-short five minutes --- hardly enough time for the _Gnat_ to drive clear of the amount of explosive the combined warheads packed.
 But he could not risk the devices being unarmed when the _Grackle_ came within range of them.